 This arrangement doesn’t mean that when Joe is fully vested, he will withdraw his amount immediately.
 The contract is subject to regulations regarding withdrawals and other factors.

 For a startup company, cliff vesting provides a provision to offer vested benefits to its valuable employees.
 At the same time, the system allows time to vet staff before fully committing them into the system.
 It represents a gesture showing that the company is attaching value to its employees by giving back a token of the profits they’ve labored hard for – a substantial retirement benefit to start a new life or a pension plan to shine a bright sun ray to old age.
 Such a scenario offers irrefutable value to both stakeholders – the company and the employee.

 In the event of stock ownership, however, litigation processes can pose significant challenges in the long run.
-This is true when it comes to a company’s liquidation, compensation, or retirement of some high-value employees.
+This is true when it comes to a company’s liquidation, compensation, or the retirement of some high-value employees.

 Why Cliff Vesting Sometimes Faces Rejection

 To a new employee, unfortunately, cliff vesting can sometimes seem to pose a threat.
-In the event one enters into an arrangement of cliff vesting, there are two possibilities: Either a contract termination just before the anniversary, which means lost energy, a lost investment or a lost dream – or an auspicious anniversary, which means energy well spent, a profitable venture, or a dream realized.
+In the event one enters into an arrangement of cliff vesting, there are two possibilities.
+Either a contract termination just before the anniversary, which means lost energy, a lost investment, or a lost dream, or an auspicious anniversary, which means energy well spent, a profitable venture, or a dream realized.